pvpb0t/EventBus/README.md

 # EventBus

+## Lightweight, Fast, and Compact

+The EventBus is designed to be very lightweight, fast, and compact.
+By avoiding reflection and using statically defined method references, the event bus is able to handle events quickly and efficiently.
+This makes it an ideal choice for applications that require fast and responsive event handling.

 ## How is this eventbus different?

 This event bus implementation is different from others as it avoids using reflection methods like Method.invoke() and instead uses statically defined method references.
 This means that the event bus does not rely on the JVM performing method lookups at runtime, resulting in faster and more efficient event handling.
 Additionally, using statically defined method references improves code safety and readability as the event listener methods are explicitly defined in the subscriber classes.